cisco-open/modelsmith/SECURITY.md

 ## Reporting a Bug

-The `LION` team and community take all security bugs in `LION` seriously.
-Thank you for improving the security of `LION`.
+The `ModelSmith` team and community take all security bugs in `ModelSmith` seriously.
+Thank you for improving the security of `ModelSmith`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `oss-security@cisco.com`.